rohannagpure45/operatorNewsCuration/deliverables/slides_deck_test_12_27_25.md

 ---

-## Breaking down Nvidia’s unusual $20 billion deal with Groq...
+## Breaking down Nvidia's unusual $20 billion deal with Groq...

-- Nvidia is paying $20 billion for a non-exclusive license to Groq’s inference technology and the hiring of key personnel.
+- Nvidia is paying $20 billion for a non-exclusive license to Groq's inference technology and the hiring of key personnel.
 - Groq founder Jonathan Ross and President Sunny Madra will join Nvidia, while Simon Edwards becomes Groq's new CEO.
 - Groq will remain an independent company, suggesting the deal is a 'talent and tech' grab rather than a full merger.
 - The deal highlights a strategic shift in the AI industry from training-heavy workloads to specialized inference workloads.

-**Source:** Investing.com | **Sentiment:** Mixed perspectives
+**Source:** [Investing.com](https://www.investing.com/news/stock-market-news/nvidia-to-acquire-groq-for-20-billion-in-its-largest-deal-ever-cnbc-reports-4422745) | **Sentiment:** Mixed perspectives

 <!--
 Speaker Notes: